Bovi-analytics/chain-simulator/README.md

 2. Move into the cloned repository: `cd chain_simulator`
 3. Create a new Python virtual environment: `python3 -m venv ./venv`
 4. Activate the virtual environment: `source ./venv/bin/activate`
-5. Update pip: `python -m pip install -U pip`
+5. Update pip and build: `python -m pip install -U pip build`
-6. Install development dependencies: `pip install -r requirements.txt`
-7. Install the package in development-mode: `pip install -e .`
+6. Install the package in development-mode: `pip install -e '.[dev]'`

 You should now be set for contributing to the simulation platform.